Tatum helps Celtics rally to beat Pacers 116-111

-Jaylen Brown scored 20 for the Celtics, who had a 33-18 scoring edge in the final quarter.

-The Pacers led 88-71 in the third quarter and were still ahead by 11 entering the fourth, when Tatum scored 14 points and the Celtics surged to a 109-100 lead.
+What changed?
+More defensive aggression, for starters.
+And Jayson Tatum stepped up with 14 of his 27 points in the final quarter, when the Celtics had a 33-18 advantage.

+“We knew we had to pick up the intensity,” Tatum said.
+“And we knew we had to get some defensive stops.
+We got on a roll and kept on going.”

-The game was similar to when the teams met on Sunday.
-In that game, the Pacers had a huge third quarter before the Celtics rallied to take the lead.
+Tatum atoned for missing a 3-pointer with 1.8 seconds remaining that could have provided the Celtics with a win over the Pacers two nights ago on the same floor.
+In that game, the Pacers also had a huge third quarter before the Celtics rallied to take the lead.
 However, the Pacers won 108-107 on Domantas Sabonis’ layup with 8.4 seconds remaining.

+“We felt like we let the last game get away,” Jaylen Brown said.
+“We didn’t want this one to get away, too.”

 Victor Oladipo, who sat out the previous game after scoring 22 points in each of his other starts, had 20 of his 24 through three quarters for the Pacers.
 T.J.
 Warren scored 15 of his 17 points in the third quarter.